alexhumphreys/alexhumphreys.github.io/_posts/2021-04-15-i-hate-modern-ci.md

 -> deploy prod -> smoke test -> rollback on failure 🤨
 ```

-Surprise on gitlab, when any step fails _all `on_failure` tasks run.
-So if your staging smoketest fails, get ready to rollback both staging and production!
+Surprise on gitlab, when any step fails, _all_ `on_failure` tasks run.
+So if your staging smoke test fails, get ready to rollback both staging and production!
 Programming languages let you handle errors with monads or exceptions or checking return codes, here our options are much more limited.
 On gitlab we can add [`needs`](https://docs.gitlab.com/ee/ci/yaml/#needs) to make sure that only the correct failure runs, but our config is getting pretty complicated...

 Let's add some cleanup task that always runs: